koii-network/ezsandbox/Lesson 1/PartIV.md

 Then you can use them in your task like any other Node.js environment variable, with `process.env.VARIABLE_NAME`.
 (While testing locally, you should define these in your .env).

+> [!IMPORTANT]
+>
+> In order to add new environment variables to a task so they can be configured in the desktop node, you must deploy or update it.
+This is because the task metadata is set at the time of deployment and can only be changed by updating the task.
+However, if you would like to test locally first, you can add the variables to your .env and run prod-debug.

 ### Deploying a Task

 > [!WARNING]